-(v) When are the targets set?
+(b) When are the targets set?

 Timing of target setting reflects a tension between creativity and precision.
-Because the targets can affect profitability, the team, especially those that are experienced with guaranteed maximum price proiects, may feel uncomfortable with setting targets early.
+Because the targets can affect profitability, the team, especially those that are experienced with guaranteed maximum price projects, may feel uncomfortable with setting targets early.
 They will argue that design should be further advanced to allow a more accurate evaluation of cost.
-Moreover, if the targets are set too early, it will be difficult to adequately describe the project scope.
-The loose scope definition can lead to later disputes, especially when the cost of achieving scope undermines achieving a financial target.
+Moreover, if the targets are set too early, it will be difficult to adequately